 - Flooding.
 Severe flooding or the potential for severe flooding is often enough of a threat to residents and businesses in a community to take inclement weather precautions.

 When it comes to paying employees during a business closure, there are certain laws and regulations you must follow.
 While you should always, always seek legal counsel when it comes to interpreting state and local labor laws and regulating working conditions, here are two federal entities that apply to all U.S businesses.

 Fair Labor Standards Act (FLSA).
 Not only is FLSA responsible for establishing minimum wage, overtime, labor laws for minors, but the act also determines what employees get paid when a business is closed.

 - Exempt employees, “salaried employees” such as executives and managers, will receive their pay during a company closure.

-- Non-exempt employees, often referred to as “hourly employees” are only required to be paid for hours worked.
-So if the business is closed and the employee cannot work, they are not required to be paid under FLSA.
+- Non-exempt employees, or “hourly employees” only need to receive pay for hours worked.
+So if you close the business and the employee cannot work, you don’t have to pay them.